spajeo/push_swap/libft/lst/README.md

 ## Advantages

-Extreme modularity of the librairy.
-No re-coding everytime you have to manipulate a new structure for preset structure.
+* Extreme modularity of the librairy.
+* No re-coding everytime you have to manipulate a new structure for preset structure.
+* One head to connect differents lists and hold extra informations
+* Different structures in the same list

 ### How to use it